 Since 2010, NSBF has engaged in securitizations of the unguaranteed portions of its SBA 7(a) loans.
-In the securitization, it uses a special purpose entity (the "Trust") which is considered a VIE.
+In the securitization, it uses a special purpose entity (the "Trust") which is considered a variable interest entity.
 Applying the consolidation requirements for VIEs under the accounting rules in ASC Topic 860, Transfers and Servicing, and ASC Topic 810, Consolidation, which became effective January 1, 2010, the Company determined that as the primary beneficiary of the securitization vehicle, based on its power to direct activities through its role as servicer for the Trust and its obligation to absorb losses and right to receive benefits, it needed to consolidate the Trusts.
 NSBF therefore consolidated the entity using the carrying amounts of the Trust's assets and liabilities.
 NSBF reflects the assets in SBA Unguaranteed Non-Affiliate Investments and reflects the associated financing in Notes Payable - Securitization Trusts.

-In December 2014, NSBF completed a securitization which resulted in the transfer of \$36,000,000 of unguaranteed portions of SBA loans.
-The Trust in turn issued securitization notes for the par amount of \$31,700,000 against the assets in a private placement.
-The notes received an "A" rating by S&P, and the final maturity date of the notes is April 2040.
+In November 2016, NSBF completed its seventh securitization which resulted in the transfer of \$56,073,000 of unguaranteed portions of SBA loans to the 2016-1 Trust.
+The 2016-1 Trust in turn issued securitization notes for the par amount of \$53,444,000, consisting of \$43,632,000 Class A notes and \$9,812,000 of Class B notes, against the assets in a private placement.
+The Class A and Class B notes received an "A" and "BBB+" rating by S&P, respectively, and the final maturity date of the notes is February 2042.